valendesigns/option-tree/readme.txt

 * Added the ability to export settings into a fully functional theme-options.php.
 * Fix typo in docs regarding the filter demo code.
 * Removed slashes in the section and contextual help titles.
+* Attempt to align colorpicker inputs for other browsers (needs to be tested).

 = 2.0.7 =
 * Fixed the load order to be compatible with 1.x version themes that think the get_option_tree() function doesn't exist yet.